ctkjose/reasgex/doc/ui_interactions.md

 ## Using client interactions in your php backend ##

-Client interactions allows write basic interactions from your php backend.
+Client interactions allows to write basic interactions from your php backend.

 You will use this functionality mainly to interact with a running application.